 Important: Accommodation in a state facility does not obligate you to apply for asylum.
 However, the state authorities are obligated to provide you with everything you need.

 Furthermore, on booking.com, you can find free or affordable hotel rooms for a few days throughout Europe.

 Important: With a residence permit according to Section 24 of the Residence Act or as an asylum seeker, you are generally not allowed to choose your place of residence yourself.
 You can find out more about this in the “Residence” section.

 If you have a residence permit according to Section 24, you can also live in your own flat.
 You do not have to live in shared accommodation.
-If you do not have your own money, the social welfare office or Jobcenter will cover the costs.
+If you do not have your own money, Jobcenter will cover the costs.

-If you receive support from the Social Welfare Office: The social welfare office will only pay the rental costs up to a certain amount and only if certain conditions are met.
-Therefore, before looking for a flat, ask your social welfare office how high the rent may be and what other requirements the flat must meet.
+Jobcenter will only pay the rental costs up to a certain amount and only if certain conditions are met.
+Therefore, before looking for a flat, ask your advisor at the Jobcenter how high the rent may be and what other requirements the flat must meet.
 The allowed amount of rent varies from city to city and depends on various factors, such as the type of heating and the size of the building.
 In addition, on the one hand the flat must have a certain size and on the other hand it must not exceed a certain size.

 Furthermore, many offices reject rental offers for a limited period of time as well as rental offers with gradually rising rents.
 It is therefore essential to find out what conditions apply to you before you start your search.